IaaS Cloud Flexibility

 How does IaaS compare to other cloud models?

-What industries benefit most from IaaS cloud flexibility?
+What industries benefit most from IaaS?

 What are the common challenges in adopting IaaS?